Funeral Service Education

 Prior to enrolling in the college, each applicant must meet the pre-matriculation requirement of the state board in which the student intends to practice.

-The Funeral Service Education program at Delgado is accredited by the American Board of Funeral Service Education.
-The organization's contact info is as follows:
+The Funeral Service Education degree program at Delgado Community College is accredited by the American Board of Funeral Service Education (ABFSE), 992 Mantua Pike, Suite 108, Woodbury Heights, NJ 08097 (816) 233-3747.
+Web: ABFSE American Board of Funeral Service Education

 Program Success Information